 The Old Dairy

 This pretty, Anglesey coastal self-catering cottage is accessed down a long drive opposite the Bodior Estate woods.
-Mind as you go as the ducks from the little pond adjacent to The Old Dairy like to provide a warm welcome!
-The Old Dairy may be over 250 years old, but has been impeccably renovated.
+Mind as you go, as the ducks from the little pond adjacent to The Old Dairy like to provide a warm welcome!
+The Old Dairy may be over 250 years old but has been impeccably renovated.
 No draughty milking parlour here!
-The large patio doors welcome you through to a bright and airy living space, with wooden floors and a high ceiling and uninterrupted views of Rhoscolyn across the paddock and fields.
-The Laura Ashley sofa and toe-warming joy of the electric wood burner provides the best place to huddle when the weather turns cold…don’t worry, there is under floor heating throughout to keep your feet toasty.
+The large patio doors welcome you through to a bright and airy living space, with wooden floors, a high ceiling and uninterrupted views of Rhoscolyn across the paddock and fields.
+The Laura Ashley sofa and toe-warming joy of the electric wood burner provide the best place to huddle when the weather turns cold…don’t worry, there is underfloor heating throughout to keep your feet toasty.

 A beautifully styled shower room leads from the master bedroom.
 With a walk-in shower and a large heated towel rail, this is the perfect cosy place to wash away the salt water from afternoons spent on Rhoscolyn beach.

 With the large private paddock with trees and shrubs surrounded by beautiful Rhoscolyn countryside, you will really be hard pushed to stray from this lovely garden.
-A wander around the corner will provide a hidden oasis and a real perk of this special little retreat – the duck pond.
+A wander around the corner will provide a hidden oasis and a real perk of The Old Dairy – the duck pond.
 Take a glass of wine with you and feel your cares just melt away when you watch the little ducks at play.

 Your retreat offers private parking spaces right by the door and there is plenty of room too for boat storage or canoes.
 The owner lives adjacent to The Old Dairy and is on hand for anything you may need.

-Pull on the walking boots and just three miles away or a thirty minute walk is Trearddur Bay, Anglesey.
-Indented in the headlands and rocky coves here you will find shops, pubs and restaurants.
+Pull on the walking boots and just three miles away or a thirty-minute walk is Trearddur Bay, Anglesey.
+Indented in the headlands and rocky coves, here you will find shops, pubs and restaurants.
 Nearby Holyhead offers even more amenities, including a very good leisure centre, supermarkets, the harbour front and Holyhead Marina.
 The second longest breakwater in the world is stunning and day trips to Dublin are easy on the ferry.
-Golfers will enjoy the excellent Holyhead 18 hole links golf course, and the area is also a great place for nature lovers with renowned bird watching at the South Stack Lighthouse RSPB Reserve.
+Golfers will enjoy the excellent Holyhead 18 hole links golf course, and this area is also a great place for nature lovers with renowned bird watching at the South Stack Lighthouse RSPB Reserve.
 An excellent location with plenty to see and do!

 - Countryside location and just 1.5 miles from Borthwen beach, Rhoscolyn